solnic/rom-relation/README.md

 DataMapper.finalize
 ```

+## Defining relationships

+The current implementation should be considered a prototype, but is
+actually quite functional already.
+Have a look at the various
+[integration tests](https://github.com/solnic/dm-mapper/tree/master/spec/integration) for an idea of how to define and work with
+relationships.

 ## Finding Objects

 Mappers come with a simple high-level query API similar to what you know from other Ruby ORMS: